 Nikon Z 9, Nikkor Z 14-30mm F/4 @ 24MM | f/8 | 13 sec | ISO 64

 For personal travels, and JGP photo tours, I want enough equipment to fit my needs and keep me happy.
-My last photography tour of Bhutan was with a couple of Fujifilm cameras (1.5x crop) and I couldn’t have been happier with the process or the results.
+My photography tour of Bhutan in 2019 was with a couple of Fujifilm cameras (1.5x crop) and I couldn’t have been happier with the process or the results.
 Small enough to carry two cameras at a time meant less lens swapping, faster shooting and less schlepping of bags.
 As tour leader, personal photography is second on my list of priorities, followed by eating and sleeping.
 Free time for me to shoot comes and goes quickly between making sure everything is right for everyone else.
 Less gear and less fuss makes for quality quick photos.

 Fujifilm X-T3, Fujifilm XF 50-140MM F/2.8 @ 90MM | f/2.8 | 1/400 sec | ISO 400